nimroddanielmaayan/the-wild-oasis/notes.md

 ## Tailwind CSS

-- `Tailwind CSS` is a utility-first CSS framework.
-It's a CSS framework that doesn't have any pre-built components, but instead provides a lot of utility classes that we can use to build our own components
+- `Tailwind CSS` is a "utility-first CSS framework".
+It's a CSS framework that doesn't have any pre-built components (like Material UI has), but instead provides a lot of `utility classes` that we can use to build our own components

 - `Tailwind CSS` is a very popular CSS framework, and it's very easy to use.
 It has a lot of built-in classes that we can use to style our components, and it